Keeping Up With Busy Dallas — 1927

 Drawings from the 1927 Forest Avenue High School yearbook, The Forester.
 (Forest Avenue High School was the original name of James Madison High School.
 The all-white South Dallas high school became an all-black high school in 1956.)

-The artist of the top drawing appears to be someone by the name of “Bond.”
+The artist of the top drawing appears to be someone by the name of “Bond” (which may be Ashley Bond who drew a great birdseye view of the city in 1925 here).
 The bottom drawing is signed “GWH” — George W. Harwood, Jr. I think Bond might have been a professional artist affiliated with the printing company that printed the yearbooks, but here is the dashing photo of GWH, Class of 1930 (I believe he left Dallas and didn’t come back…).

 Click drawings to see larger images.

 Copyright © 2017 Paula Bosse.
 All Rights Reserved.